 It helps users understand the purpose and nature of the library’s collection.
 It provides guidance and direction to the library staff for the development and maintenance of the library’s collection.
 The policy includes a link to the Request for Reconsideration of Library Materials form.
 Learn more about donations and memorials.

 Patrons may donate funds to purchase library materials in memory of someone or in honor of someone.
 They may make general suggestions regarding the subject.
+Materials are selected and bought by the Collection Development Coordinator.

 A bookplate is placed in the material, and when it is sent to the library branch, the donor and the honoree’s family are notified.
+Direct donation of actual materials is discouraged as these are often not in compliance with collection selection rules regarding currency, authority, etc.

+Gifts of money are always welcome and appreciated.
 Specific recommendations from the donor are honored as far as the suggestions enhance subject areas of need within the collection and follow the Collection Development Policy selection guidelines.

 Print and complete the donation/memorial form then bring it to your local branch.